No No-cents Nanna Makes Statement about CLAIMS Made On-line

 I am not saying that your “dear friend” lied to you.
 I’m not saying, either some or most of what was shared is not true, some what true or even 100% fact. .People passed on something in good faith that may or may not be entirely true.
 I think that more often than not “we” all are a victims of marketing tactics a best or even DUPED!

-Yes, I mean DUPED, CONNED; Flim-Flammed; You may have fallen for snake oil magician.
+You may have fallen for snake oil magician.
 I will give you some links to more credible sources, than my word alone, with tips to help my readers see how marketing magicians are blowing smoke out of the behinds on your mirror.
-And… you allowed it to happen to your self… and you may have been making unsubrantiated claims your self.(By pass your defensiveness with an open mind.I am going to typ-o how we all get taken adavantage of.)
+And… you allowed it to happen to your self… and you may have been making unsubstantiated claims your self.(By pass your defensiveness with an open mind.I am going to typ-o how we all get taken advantage of.)

 I have to admit that I have unfortunately fallen for some cons, myself.
 As part of my personal healing process I have researched on how I could have been so stupid!